mathewlowry/myhub-gpt/permanent versions/atproto/vancouver/Coopetition in the ATmosphere.md

 **I have developed a model which I would recommend funding organisations consider if they want to cost-effectively support the development of a portfolio of ATmosphere start-ups.**

-As it's actually the centrepiece of the funding proposal I'm putting together for the European Commission, I cannot share a detailed description before Vancouver.
-However I have already presented it at least to some of the people considering this proposal, so they know what it looks like.

-But, briefly, the model **focuses funding on developing components useful to multiple start-ups** - the component required by Sill and MyHub, for example, would be prioritised because it serves (at least!) two startups.
+Briefly, the model **focuses funding on developing components useful to multiple start-ups** - the component required by Sill and MyHub, for example, would be prioritised because it serves (at least!) two startups.

 But components need not be limited to code: it could also include shared infrastructure.
 The obvious example is the CoCoMo content moderation service, relays and PDSs being developed by Eurosky in Europe.
 There may be many more, but - crucially - *only a conversation amongst startups can identify them.*

 In Vancouver, I'd like to explore this with the atproto.science community.
 ## Conclusion

+It can be more complex for developers in different start-ups to cooperate together, so the default state is competition.

+This will probably not grow the ATmosphere as a whole. *Iff* startups wish to cooperate on underlying technologies like lexicons, supporting this collaboration will help grow the entire ecosystem.

-This model has two results:
+This model therefore has two results:

 * Incredibly cost-effective: you literally support multiple start-ups with a single grant
-* Build cooperation between startup teams, benefiting both those teams *and* the ATmosphere as a whole.
+* Build cooperation between startup teams, to mutual benefit.

-It can be more complex for developers in different start-ups to cooperate together, so the default state is competition, which will probably not grow the ATmosphere as a whole. *Iff* startups wish to cooperate on underlying technologies like lexicons, supporting this collaboration will help grow the entire ecosystem, lifting *all* the startups.
+As an added bonus, both results will grow the ATmosphere as a whole, which in turn will lift *all* startups.